Computing Internships

 Undergraduate eligibility criteria

-- you are not able to enrol in this course if you have previously completed COMP4500, COMP4550, COMP4560 and COMP4810.
+- You are not able to enrol in this course if you have previously completedand/or are enrolling in COMP4500, COMP4550, COMP4560 and COMP4810.

 Postgraduate eligibility criteria